Jiaxin-Lu/Jigsaw/README.md

 │   │   ├── BeerBottle
 │   │   │   ├── ...
 │   │   ├── ...
-├── everyday.train.txt
+│   ├── everyday.train.txt
-├── everyday.val.txt
+│   ├── everyday.val.txt
+│   └── ...
 └── ...
 ```
-Only `everyday` subset is necessary for training.
+Only the `everyday` subset is necessary for training.
-If you want to test the `artifact` and `other` subsets, the structure follows the same.
+If you want to test the `artifact` and `other` subsets, the structure should follow the same pattern.

 ### Run the Experiment